IreneeeH/TodoApp/README.md

-# TodoApp
+# Todo App
 A Todo App made using a Django backend and React frontend.
 Users can add, modify, and delete new tasks.